 The cornea is the clear front of the eye also known as the “window of the eye” and in some instances Corneal Replacement Surgery is necessary to restore vision or reduce eye pain.
 SoCal Eye Ophthalmology have Cornea Specialists and Corneal Transplant surgeons on staff in Long Beach, Huntington Beach and Garden Grove.
 All treatment begins with a Consultation.
 Schedule an Appointment today at LAKEWOOD (562) 531-2020 | LOS ALAMITOS (562) 598-7728 or send us an Online Consultation Request

 A corneal transplant is a surgical procedure to replace part of your cornea with corneal tissue from a deceased donor.
-Your corneal is the transparent, dome-shaped surface of your eye that accounts for a large part of your eye’s focusing power.
+The cornea is the transparent, dome-shaped surface of your eye that accounts for a large part of your eye’s focusing power.
 In order to see properly the Cornea must remain clear and perfectly shaped for the transmission and focusing of light and images onto your retina.
 When the cornea is damaged or sick and becomes misshapen or cloudy, it may have to be “replaced” with a corneal transplant once all medical treatment has been tried.

 A corneal transplant can restore vision, reduce pain, and improve the appearance of a damaged or diseased cornea.
 The cornea is made of five layers.
 In the past, corneal transplants involved replacing all five layers.
 The latest advances, however, allow us to replace only the layer that is damaged.
 This affords both better results and fast recovery.
 With advances in laser technology, we can often avoid transplant altogether.